Does the Merrion Centre conjure up childhood memories of when you used to visit to take a look at the ‘Flying Kite’ back in the 1960’s?

 Arnold Ziff, founder of Town Centre Securities PLC who originally built and who still own the Merrion Centre today, became fascinated by the machines and became close friends with Emett (hence why a sculpture was located in the centre in its infancy).

-After a few brief appearances and having been safely stored away, as recent developments across the centre are now complete and due to popular demand, the time is now right to bring these ‘truly scrumptious’ machines back out for the general public to once again enjoy!
+After a few brief appearances and having been safely stored away, as recent developments across the centre are now complete and due to popular demand, the time is now right to bring some of these ‘truly scrumptious’ machines back out for the general public to once again enjoy!

 - The Humbug Major Sweet Machine

 - The Little Dragon Carpet Sweeper

 With all machines activating for 10 minutes on the hour every hour… we look forward to welcoming you to soon to see the ‘FANTASMAGORICAL’ Emett Machines once again!

 All exhibits can be found on the upper balcony level which can be accessed by lift/escalator.
 Please note whilst machines are visible at balcony level this does have a restricted viewing area for those with restricted mobility